latextemplates/LNCS/README.md

 - (Optional) Support todos as pdf annotations.
 This is enabled by the [pdfcomment] package.
 - [microtypographic extensions](https://www.ctan.org/pkg/microtype) for a better look of the paper.
 - Modern packages such as [microtype], [cleveref], [csquotes], [hyperref], [hypcap], [upquote], [natbib], [booktabs].
+- (Optional) LaTeX compilation using the modern lualatex compiler.
 - Ready-to-go configuration for [latexindent].

 ## Disabled features

 Following features were not activated for this template.
-You can run the latex-template generator to enable the features.
+You can run the [latex template generator] to enable the features.

 Hints on writing an abstract and thesis by Dirk Fahland.